 The school’s rector, Rev. Danjuma Pikatda, discussed with NFW members the need for a project to roof the Women’s Training Centre and provide a shelter for food preparation.
 NFW was impressed by the initiative of Rev. Pikatda and his team.

 Founded in 1989, the school began in the city of Jos with a dozen students.
 Some years later it moved to a larger campus in the nearby town of Lamingo, but it has struggled to provide the proper infrastructure for the student population which is now more than 200.

-NFW provided funds for putting a roof on the partially-built Women’s Training Centre, and for constructing an open-air cooking shelter for the new dormitory so meals could be prepared while protected from rain.
-Now the students prepare their meals without being exposed to the elements, and the Women’s Centre is roofed while awaiting interior and exterior finishing, doors and windows.
+NFW provided funds in 2018 for putting a roof on the partially-built Women’s Training Centre, and constructed an open-air cooking shelter for the new dormitory so meals could be prepared while protected from rain.

 “On behalf of all of us at the Baptist College of Theology, we are grateful to NFW for providing the funds for these valuable improvements.
 We thank you for your love and for helping us expand the Kingdom of God.”